 Vertical benchmarks were established at each site to serve as the reference elevations to which all elevations (streambed and water surface) were tied.
-Vertical benchmarks were tied together, using differential leveling, to achieve a level loop accuracy (ft) of at least 0.05 x (level loop distance [mi]) 0.5.
 Vertical benchmarks consisted of lag bolts driven into trees or painted bedrock points.
 In addition, horizontal benchmarks (rebar driven into the ground) were established at each site for total station placement to serve as the reference locations to which all horizontal locations (northings and eastings) were tied when collecting bed topography data.
 The precise northing and easting coordinates and vertical elevations of two horizontal benchmarks were established for each site by the U.S. Bureau of Reclamation using real time kinematic survey-grade differential GPS.
 The elevations of these benchmarks were tied into the vertical benchmarks on our sites using differential leveling.
 Collection of site bed topography data relative to these values was used primarily to enable the incorporation of bed topography data collected for the Yuba River by the U.S. Army Corps of Engineers using photogrammetry and hydro-acoustic mapping.

 Hydraulic and structural data collection began in December 2003 and was completed in April 2007.
 The precision and accuracy of the field equipment used for the hydraulic and structural data collection is given in Table 3.
-The data collected at the inflow and outflow transects included: 1) WSELs measured to the nearest 0.01 foot (0.003 m) at a minimum of three significantly different stream discharges using standard surveying techniques (differential leveling); 2) wetted streambed elevations determined by subtracting the measured depth from the surveyed WSEL at a measured flow; 3) dry ground elevations to points above bankfull discharge surveyed to the nearest 0.1 foot (0.031 m); 4) mean water column velocities measured at a midto-high-range flow at the points where bed elevations were taken; and 5) substrate3 and cover classification at these same locations (Tables 4 and 5) and also where dry ground elevations were surveyed.
+The data collected at the inflow and outflow transects included: 1) WSELs measured to the nearest 0.01 foot at a minimum of three significantly different stream discharges using standard surveying techniques (differential leveling); 2) wetted streambed elevations determined by subtracting the measured depth from the surveyed WSEL at a measured flow; 3) dry ground elevations to points above bankfull discharge surveyed to the nearest 0.1 foot; 4) mean water column velocities measured at a mid-to-high-range flow at the points where bed elevations were taken; and 5) substrate3 and cover classification at these same locations (Tables 4 and 5) and also where dry ground elevations were surveyed.

 When conditions allowed, WSELs were measured along both banks and in the middle of each transect.
 Otherwise, the WSELs were measured along both banks.
-If the WSELs measured for a transect were within 0.1 foot (0.031 m) of each other, the WSELs at each transect were then derived by averaging the two to three values.
-If the WSEL differed by greater than 0.1 foot (0.031 m), the WSEL for the transect was selected based on which side of the transect we considered most representative of the flow conditions.
+If the WSELs measured for a transect were within 0.1 foot of each other, the WSELs at each transect were then derived by averaging the two to three values.
+If the WSEL differed by greater than 0.1 foot, the WSEL for the transect was selected based on which side of the transect we considered most representative of the flow conditions.